Here are resources which may help you better manage or even overcome chronic pain.

 “Be brave and have hope, because it is possible to tame the beast.”

-Rethinking pain is the goal of this brand new web site, founded by leading pain scientist Professor Lorimer Moseley and physiotherapist David Moen.
-[As of this writing, December 2017, the site only contains the one video shown below, but I expect it will be growing exponentially in the coming months.]
+Rethinking pain is the goal of this web site, founded by leading pain scientist Professor Lorimer Moseley and physiotherapist David Moen.

 Free download.
 “The workbook is an introduction to pain science and is composed of one page infographics that are followed by questions to be worked through.
 The workbook can be used in its entirety or single pages can be selected.”